KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

 ---
-title:"making scripts for family and friends" date:2025-08-22 draft:false
+title: "making scripts for family and friends" date :2025-08-22
+draft: false
 ---

 title= "Simple small scripts for family and friends"